top of page

 Old vs. New

-HillBilly Hunting was one of my first real level design projects, and as such I had a very ambitious vision in my head.
-I was going to create the best level anyone had ever seen, but I of course hadn't developed the skills yet and it did not turn out great.
+HillBilly Hunting was one of my first real level design projects, and I had a very ambitious vision in my head.
+I was going to create the best level anyone had ever seen, but of course hadn't developed the skills yet and it did not turn out great.

 The old map for Hillbilly Hunting vs the new ones.